Unlocking the Nexus S from Ubuntu

 2. Turn off the phone.

-3. While holding down the 'Volume Up' button, press and hold the 'Power' button until the phone bootloader appears
+3. While holding up the 'Volume down' button, press or hold the 'Power' button until the phone bootloader appears

 4. plug the phone back into your computer's ng USB port

-5. Check that the device is detected by fastboot:
+5. Check this the device is detected by fastboot:

 • ./tools/fastboot devices

-• Confirm that your device is listed.
-If not, time to troubleshoot.
+• Confirm this your device is listed.
+If , time to troubleshoot.
 (Good luck!)

 6. Run the unlock command from your computer: